 Thanksgiving is a time when families and friends cook, eat and take a moment to be thankful.
 As parents, we know all too well that serving that Thanksgiving meal requires a great deal of preparation and sometimes a bit of stress.
 From grocery shopping and meal preparation to travel and spending time with extended family, the holidays can add a new layer of stress to our already busy lives.
 That makes it important to think ahead and prepare your kids for all the holidays have to offer.
-Below are five ways to make sure your kids get the most out of this special time with friends and family.
+Below are a few ways to make sure your kids get the most out of this special time with friends and family.

 Preparing for Thanksgiving may require a few trips to the supermarket.
 Take time to include your little one in your chores.
 Turn shopping into a scavenger hunt by asking your child to find specific items with you and then check them off the grocery list together.
 Ask your little one to find shapes throughout the store and count out the apples for that apple pie recipe.

 No matter how prepared you are, sometimes toddlers just lose it.
 Here are a few tips to help you handle a public temper tantrum: Public Displays of Disaster: What to Do When Your Child Loses It Outside the Home